T

 neighborhood

-A UNESCO World Heritage Site, Bryggen is Bergen's historic wharf, characterized by its colorful wooden houses.
-Wandering through its narrow alleyways offers a glimpse into the Hanseatic League's rich past.
+A UNESCO World Heritage Site, Bryggen is Bergen's historic wharf, characterized by its colorful wooden houses lining the harbor.
+Wander through its narrow alleyways, discover artisan shops, and soak in centuries of Hanseatic history.

-• Visit the Bryggens Museum for deeper historical context.
+• Visit the Bryggens Museum for deeper insights into the area's past.

 ~90 min